OWASP/SecureCodingDojo/README.md

 -  Each lesson is built as an attack/defense pair.
 The developers can observe the software weaknesses by conducting the attack and after solving the challenge they learn about the associated software defenses (code blocks)
 -  The predefined lessons are based on the MITRE most dangerous software errors (also known as SANS 25) so the focus is on software errors rather than attack techniques
 -  The predefined hacking challenges are created for entry level and keep the developers engaged
     * Other training sites or CTFs there is a puzzle aspect to the challenges which is great for pen-tester audiences but can make some developers lose interest.
-The focus is on demonstrating the vulnerability
+In the Secure Coding Dojo the focus is on demonstrating the vulnerability.
     * There are tips that help the developers as they are exploiting the issue to avoid getting stuck

 # SecureCodingDojo and Compliance Requirements